Abilities

 (MA) is actually not itself an analysis but rather a template for a general family of analyses.
 Different members of this family will be distinguished by the different candidates they might propose for C, as well as whether they quantify over individual worlds or sets of worlds.
 Nonetheless, these analyses demonstrate sufficient theoretical unity that they may be viewed, at an appropriate level of abstraction, as a single approach to the analysis of ability.

 Two points about (MA) bear noting.
-First, ‘modal’ here is being used in a relatively strict and narrow way.
-Sometimes ‘modal’ is used loosely to describe phenomena that are connected to possibility (and necessity) in some way or other.
-As noted above, it is a truism that there is some connection between ability and necessity, and so that ability is in this loose sense ‘modal.’
+First, sometimes ‘modal’ is used loosely to describe phenomena that are connected to possibility (and necessity) in some way or other.
 The proponent of (MA) is concerned with modality in a stricter sense: she proposes that ability may be analyzed in terms of the precise framework of propositions and possible worlds just adumbrated.
 The opponent of (MA), in turn, grants that ability has something to do with possibility but denies that any such analysis succeeds.

 Second, while (MA) has been presented as an alternative to (CA), (CA) is arguably just one particular version of (MA).
-For, as noted above, (CA) appeals to a subjunctive conditional, and the standard semantics for the subjunctive conditional (developed in slightly different ways in Stalnaker 1968 and Lewis 1973) is told in terms of quantification over possible worlds.
-Specifically (on Stalnaker’s version) a subjunctive conditional is true just in case its consequent is true at the world where its antecedent is true that is otherwise maximally similar to the actual world.
+For, as noted above, (CA) appeals to a subjunctive conditional, and the standard semantics for the subjunctive conditional (developed in slightly different ways in Stalnaker 1968 and Lewis 1973) involve quantification over possible worlds.
+Specifically, (on Stalnaker’s version) a subjunctive conditional is true just in case its consequent is true at the world where its antecedent is true that is otherwise maximally similar to the actual world.
 In these terms, (CA) is roughly equivalent to the following:

 This is patently a version of (MA), with ‘S tries to A and is otherwise maximally similar to the actual world’ serving as condition C.